scala-ide/scala-ide.github.com/blog/_posts/2012-06-22-release-notes-2.0.2-rc1.md

 ## What's new?

+### Better support for JDK 7

+The Scala presentation compiler used to (incorrectly) use the running JDK, instead of the one configured on the build path.
+Now it will honor the correct JDK, meaning that Eclipse can run on JDK 6, but your project can compile against JDK 7.

 ### Better support for nested projects

 Importing your multi-module project in the Scala IDE has never been a problem.
 However, compilation